mukherjeesrabana/Transaction_Management_DRF_App/README.md

 **- Transaction Management**

--Add Transactions:- Users can add new transactions by providing details such as date, amount, category, subcategory, and description.
+- Add Transactions:- Users can add new transactions by providing details such as date, amount, category, subcategory, and description.
--User Behavior:- Users fill out a form to add a new transaction.
+- User Behavior:- Users fill out a form to add a new transaction.
 Upon submission, the transaction is added to their list of transactions.

--Bulk Upload Transactions:- Users can upload a .xls file containing transaction details to add multiple transactions at once.
+- Bulk Upload Transactions:- Users can upload a .xls file containing transaction details to add multiple transactions at once.
--User Behavior:- Users can navigate to the bulk upload page and upload a .xls file with transaction details.
+- User Behavior:- Users can navigate to the bulk upload page and upload a .xls file with transaction details.
 The system processes the file and adds the transactions to the database.
 Users receive feedback on the success or failure of the upload.

--View Transactions:- Users can view a list of their transactions.
+- View Transactions:- Users can view a list of their transactions.
--User Behavior:- Users can see a table or list of all their transactions, with details such as date, amount, category, subcategory, and description.
+- User Behavior:- Users can see a table or list of all their transactions, with details such as date, amount, category, subcategory, and description.

--Edit Transactions:- Users can edit existing transactions.
+- Edit Transactions:- Users can edit existing transactions.
--User Behavior:- Users can click on an edit button next to a transaction to modify its details.
+- User Behavior:- Users can click on an edit button next to a transaction to modify its details.
 Upon submission, the changes are saved.

 **- Category and Subcategory Management**